bermi/snapdir/docs/rust-port/migration.md

 Because manifests, IDs, and the sharded object/manifest layout (`.objects/…`, `.manifests/…`) are identical, **stores interoperate**: the Rust binary can read and write stores written by the Bash tool, and vice-versa.
-This is proven by the differential interop harness (manifests + IDs across every checksum/keyed/no-follow mode) and live S3 (MinIO) and GCS cross-tool round-trips.
+This is proven by interop verification (manifests + IDs across every checksum/keyed/no-follow mode) and live S3 (MinIO) and GCS cross-tool round-trips.

 ---